AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 }
 ```

-implement the Factory trait to your contract struct
+implement the Factory trait to your contract struct:
 ```rust
     impl Factory for FactoryContract {}
 ```